-If you are confident you just want yours repairs, make several calls and get estimates.
+If you are confident you just want your gutters repaired, make several calls and get multiple estimates.
 This can also be a good job for a handyman, who may be more likely to give you a good price than someone who is motivated to sell you a new system.
 When searching Angie's List for service providers, be sure to check both categories "gutter repair" and "handyman."